How to Calculate a Robot's Forward Kinematics in 5 Easy Steps

 Alternatives to the DH parameters

 The DH approach is the most common approach to Forward Kinematics, but it's not perfect.
 One of its failings is that it doesn't handle parallel z-axes very elegantly.
-There are various alternatives, including Screw Theory representations, Hayati-Roberts and other geometric modelings (see this paper for a comparison).
-Although these may (or may not) be better approaches, most of the kinematic libraries below do accept the DH parameters and for that reason it's a reasonable approach to begin with.
+There are various alternatives, including Screw Theory representations, Hayati-Roberts, and other geometric modelings (see this paper for a comparison).
+These may (or may not) be better approaches.
+However, most kinematic libraries do accept the DH parameters and for that reason, it's a reasonable approach to begin with.

 There are loads of kinematic software libraries and many of them do far more than just calculate Forward Kinematics.
 Most of them include Inverse Kinematic solvers, dynamics, visualization, motion planning and collision detection, to name just a few features.
 These libraries will transform your DH parameters into matrices, which are then multiplied together to calculate the relationship between joint positions and end effector pose.